SDB:CUPS in a Nutshell

 The differences between the backend and the filter are as follows:

-- One backend but usually several filters (a filter chain) are activated to process a print job.
+- One backend but usually several filters (called "filter chain" or "filter pipe") are activated to process a print job.
 Exceptions: "System V style Interface Script" (one filter) and "raw" printing (no filter).

-- In the processing chain, the backend is always the last program executed for processing a print job.
+- In the processing chain/pipe, the backend is always the last program executed for processing a print job.

 The print system considers the print job as completed when the backend is finished.
 The backend is finished when the transmission to the recipient is completed.
 If the further processing at the recipient fails (e.g., if the printer is not able to print the printer-specific data), this will go unnoticed by the print system.